easolhq/easolhq.github.io/docs/reference/objects/content_library.md

 # content.twitter

-Returns the twitter username of the content.
+Returns the Twitter username of the content.

 # content.url

-Returns the url for the content's page in the site.
+Returns the url for the content's page on the site.